Temitope-Portfolio/Predictive-models/README.md

 ![Dataset](https://user-images.githubusercontent.com/81313873/157825388-7d6f1602-43c9-4bb8-80de-c7f930a6e8ef.jpg)

 I checked the statistical information to see if there were any missing values from the count.
-The total number of sample is 1599 and there are no missing values from the dataset.
+The total number of samples is 1599 and there are no missing values from the dataset.
 If there were missing values, they can be filled with the mean, median, or mode values but in numerical attributes, the mean is used to fill the missing values because of its average value.

 ![Dataset described](https://user-images.githubusercontent.com/81313873/157827432-22117524-bea7-4c2a-9dd6-3be6b4d8b6a2.jpg)

 Checking the datatype info, we will see the different datatypes, in this case, we have both the float and int.
 We can make use of the int as a classifier or regressor because it is within a particular range of values.
-We can perform various analysis because of these numerical attributes (float, int).
+We can perform various analyses because of these numerical attributes (float, int).

 ![Data type](https://user-images.githubusercontent.com/81313873/157828940-a9bf5372-3d01-411b-91f6-e6ac676d71b4.jpg)